atc-project/atc-react/docs/Response_Actions/RA_4301_delete_email_message.md

 ### Workflow

-Delete email from an Email Server and users' email boxes using its native functionality.
+Delete an email message from an Email Server and users' email boxes using its native functionality.